 The book should be presented in as clean a condition as possible.
 If there are any marks these should be noted in the description.
 It is not a good idea to try and remove them with modern chemicals as this can damage the paper or binding.
 You can quickly reduce a valuable book to scrap paper by thinking restoration is easy!

 Calculate Shipping and Postage Costs

 Books are heavy items.
-Most buyers will expect to have their books delivered to them and you need to consider shipping and postage costs when you are deciding on the price.
+Most buyers will expect to have their books delivered to them and you need to consider shipping and postage costs when you price your wares.
 Some websites have standard postal charge (e.g. Amazon).
-This may not cover the actual shipping costs and so you should make sure the book sale price is sufficient to cover your outgoings and make a profit for you.
-Some websites (e.g. eBay) allow you to determine what if anything you want to charge for shipping on top of the sale price.
+This may not cover the actual shipping costs.
+So make sure the book sale price is sufficient to cover your outgoings and make a profit for you.
+Some websites (e.g. eBay) allow you to determine what (if anything) you want to charge for shipping on top of the sale price.
 You may also be able to specify different costs for tracked delivery compared to standard delivery.

 For rare and collectable books, use a traceable delivery method in case the package gets lost in transit.
 Remember to include the cost of your bubble mailer and Scotch tape in your shipping costs.
 Depending on the size of the book, these can be as much as the postal charge itself.
 It is worth using good quality packing materials.
 These will ensure that your buyer receives their book(s) undamaged by any rough handling in transit.
 Happy customers mean repeat purchases and recommendations to their friends.

 Depends on rarity